 The Remuneration Committee considered the performance of the Managing Director against the performance measures outlined above.
 A range of financial, strategic and operational targets were met and internal expansion plans are on schedule.
 All compliance obligations were met throughout the year with no reported issues and relationships with internal and external stakeholders were well managed.
-It was decided that \$72,398 (plus superannuation of 10.5%) would be paid, which is 80% of the maximum amount payable.
+It was decided that \$120,000 (including superannuation) would be paid, which is 80% of the maximum amount payable.
 Bonus payments to other key management personnel were 100% discretionary, based on a range of financial, strategic and operational factors.
-These amounts were accrued at 30 June 2022 and paid in August 2022.
-In April 2022, shares valued at \$1,000 were issued to employees eligible to participate in the Company's employee share scheme, which included the Chief Financial Officer.
+These amounts were accrued at 30 June 2023 and paid in July and August 2023.
+In March 2023, shares valued at \$1,000 were issued to employees eligible to participate in the Company's employee share scheme, which included the Chief Financial Officer.
 The issue of these shares was 100% at the Board's discretion.